rodrigo-vargas-fcc/fcc-booking-trade/README.md

 A book trading app for free code camp course.

 ## Setup
-Clone this repo to your desktop and run `npm install` or `yarn` to install all the dependencies.
+Clone this repo to your desktop and run `npm install` to install all the dependencies.

 ---